Hay Fever (The Green Green Grass)

 "Hay Fever" is an episode of the BBC sitcom, The Green Green Grass.
-It was first screened on 30 September 2005, as the fourth episode of series one.
+It was first screened on 30 September 2005, as the fourth episode of the first series.
+It was written by The Green Green Grass and Only Fools and Horses series creator John Sullivan and directed by Tony Dow.

 Synopsis

 As Boycie and Marlene are only just dealing with the fact they have a gay bull and a miserable Welsh next door neighbour, they can't be doing with Tyler around the house all day and all night either.
 So they think it's time he started at his new school, to his total disgust.
 Meanwhile, Elgin orders a herd of cows as 'Farmer Boyce' instructed.
 But Marlene insists they buy only six cows and she is extremely annoyed when she arrives home and finds three hundred cows on the farm.